Skip to main content

 Two largest debt programs are secured by dedicated taxes

 However, most debt issued by the state of New York is not GO debt.
-The state’s two largest debt programs are secured by dedicated taxes – the personal income tax bonds and the sales tax bonds.
+The state’s two largest debt programs are secured by dedicated taxes – the personal income tax and the sales tax bonds.
 Strong set-aside mechanisms and bondholder protection provisions are included in both programs.
-The personal income tax (PIT) bonds are the state’s largest borrowing program, representing approximately 75% of the state-supported debt.
-The personal income tax bonds are secured by a set-aside of 50% of the state’s personal income tax revenues.
+The personal income tax (PIT) bonds are the state’s largest borrowing program, representing approximately 78% of the state-supported debt.
+PIT bonds are secured by a set-aside of 50% of the state’s personal income tax revenues.

-The sales tax bonds are secured by a set-aside of two cents of the of the state’s four cent sales tax revenue.
-FY21 pledged sales tax revenues covered projected maximum annual debt service by 2.83 times.
-This program can withstand a 75% drop in sales tax revenues from FY21 levels before debt service would be impaired.
-The state comptroller estimates that sales tax revenues increased 24.3% in FY22.
+The sales tax bonds are secured by a set-aside of two cents of the state’s four cent sales tax revenue.
+The state comptroller indicates that sales tax revenues increased 5.1% in FY24, as opposed to FY23, with pledged revenues covering maximum annual debt service by 8.6 times.
+Coverage of anticipated maximum annual debt service is projected to remain above 5.9x through FY2029.
 At one point, New York State mostly issued debt secured by annual appropriations.
 With the advent of the PIT and sales tax programs, use of appropriation debt has been greatly reduced.

 New York’s debt load is heavy